Robert G. Ingersoll: Death

 Ingersoll died from congestive heart failure at the age of 65.
 Soon after his death, his brother-in-law, Clinton P. Farrell, collected copies of Ingersoll's speeches for publication.
 The 12-volume Dresden Editions kept interest in Ingersoll's ideas alive and preserved his speeches for future generations.
 Ingersoll's ashes are interred in Arlington National Cemetery.

 Legacy

 Susan Jacoby credits Ingersoll for the revival of Thomas Paine's reputation in American intellectual history, which had decreased after the publication of The Age of Reason published during 1794–95.
 Paine postulated that men, not God, had written the Bible, and Ingersoll included this work in his lectures on freethinking.
 As the only freethinker of his time with a wide audience outside of the unbelieving circle, he reintroduced Paine's ideas to a new generation.

 In 2005, a popular edition of Ingersoll's work was published by Steerforth Press.
 Edited by the Pulitzer Prize-winning music critic Tim Page, What's God Got to Do With It: Robert Ingersoll on Free Speech, Honest Talk and the Separation of Church and State brought Ingersoll's thinking to a new audience.

+In his capacity as the Illinois Attorney General, Ingersoll's name is carved on the cornerstone of the Illinois State Capitol.